 Many voices are like a chorus that can’t be ignored

 For Antonio DeLesline, it’s all about one thing: advocating for others.
-Antonio is originally from Charleston, South Carolina but decided to bring his love of political advocacy to Springfield in 1987 and then again in 2008.
-During the day, Antonio works full time at MGM Springfield as a Front Service Supervisor but at all other times you can see Antonio working to stay active in the Springfield community by volunteering as a Resident Health Advocate for Way Finders and working for the Springfield community as a Chairman for Ward 4.
+Antonio is originally from Charleston, South Carolina but decided to bring his love of political advocacy to Springfield in 1987, and then again in 2008.
+Antonio stays active in the Springfield community by volunteering as a Resident Health Advocate for Way Finders and working for the Springfield community as a Chairman of the Ward 4 Democratic Committee.

 What community activism and advocacy are you involved in and how do you stay involved in advocating for better services even when life is already full of challenges?